 Course selection will be guided by a description of potential tracks/focus areas that will be provided online, and through discussion with a committee that consists of the BME MSE Director and Administrator for non-thesis track students, and the BME MSE Administrator and Research Advisor for thesis track students.

 Course approval will be managed through course selection approval forms and checklists similar to those used for the BME undergraduate program and other Whiting School of Engineering Master’s programs.

 Whiting School policies allowing the “double counting” of two full 600-level or higher courses for both an undergraduate degree and the BME MSE degree will apply.

-Double counting will NOT apply towards Systems Bioengineering courses (which are 400-level).
+Double counting will NOT apply towards the Systems Bioengineering requirement, for which Hopkins BME undergrads are required to take the 400-level courses.
 Instead students will be required to take two additional courses approved by the student’s advisor, consistent with current policy for the thesis-based MSE degree option.

 Double counting will not apply to non-Hopkins courses (i.e., credit towards the MSE degree will only be awarded to courses taken at Johns Hopkins.